- There is an outbreak of Japanese encephalitis in New South Wales, Queensland, South Australia and Victoria.

 Dengue can occur in Queensland or on the Cocoseilande (Throat Islands).

 Sporadic cases of Japanese encephalitis in Outer Torres Strait Islands are reported.
+Since a few years outbreaks in the other states have also been reported.

 Protect yourself against insects.